SoftwareHeritage/swhapguide/SWHAP@Paris.md

 A]{.underline}](http://www.corestandards.org/assets/Appendix_A.pdf)
 for a list of suggested tools.

-If the raw source code is an archive file (.tar) and/or compressed, you should unpack it locally on your computer.
+If the raw source code is an archive and/or compressed file (.tar) and/or compressed, you should unpack it locally on your computer.

-Once you made your source code machine readable, all the source code files must then be put into the `browsable_source` folder.
+Once you made your source code machine readable, all the source code files must then be put into the `browsable_source_code` folder, using a dedicated subfolder for each version (typically `mySoftware_V1`, `mySoftware_V2` etc).

-Particular care should be used to ensure the files in `browsable_source` have the correct extension: scanner and OCR usually generate files with a generic .txt extension, that must be changed to the extension typically used for the programming language they contain.
+Particular care should be used to ensure the files in `browsable_source_code` have the correct extension: scanner and OCR usually generate files with a generic .txt extension, that must be changed to the extension typically used for the programming language they contain.